maximeplante/randomgit/README.md

 * Add more comments to the code
 * Optimize database transactions in `src/Classes/RepoCache.php`
 * Beautify index.php
-* Support repository filtering (number of stars/forks, ...)
+* Repository filtering (number of stars/forks, ...)
 * Your idea!

 ## How does is work?
 Each 5 minutes, `updateRepo.php` generates a random alphanumeric string of 2 characters.
 Then it uses the GitHub Search API to find repositories by using the random string as the query and it stores them in a database.
 Then, when a user visits `random.php`, the script redirects the user to a random repository in the database.
-When the database becomes really big, `updateRepo.php` empties it.
+When the database becomes really big, `updateRepo.php` removes a bunch repositories from the cache.

 ## Questions
 I you have any question, create an issue with the `question` tag.